Science in the Renaissance: Geography and the New World

 In the history of geography, the key classical text was the Geographia of Claudius Ptolemy (2nd century).
 It was translated into Latin in the 15th century by Jacopo d'Angelo.
 It was widely read in manuscript and went through many print editions after it was first printed in 1475.
 Regiomontanus worked on preparing an edition for print prior to his death; his manuscripts were consulted by later mathematicians in Nuremberg.
+Ptolemy's Geographia became the basis for most maps made in Europe throughout the 15th century.
+Even as new knowledge began to replace the content of old maps, the rediscovery of Ptolemy's mapping system, including the use of coordinates and projection, helped to redefine the overall field of cartography as a scientific pursuit rather than an artistic one.

 The information provided by Ptolemy, as well as Pliny the Elder and other classical sources, was soon seen to be in contradiction to the lands explored in the Age of Discovery.
 The new discoveries revealed shortcomings in classical knowledge; they also opened European imagination to new possibilities.
+In particular, Christopher Columbus' voyage to the New World in 1492 helped set the tone for what would soon after become a wave of European expansion.
 Thomas More's Utopia was inspired partly by the discovery of the New World.
+Most maps developed prior to this period grossly underestimated the extent of the lands separating Europe from India on a westward route through the New World; however, through contributions of explorers such as Ferdinand Magellan, efforts were made to create more accurate maps during this period.